jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/part-36.md

 Tsui-mau, or kingfisliers' feathers, are got in great quantities in Cambodia, where (the birds) are brought forth the depths of the hills.

-bird; the intrusion of
-in nests built

-Each pond is the home
-by the
-side of lakes or ponds in
-of just one male and one female a third bird always ends in a duel to the death.
+Each pond is the home of just one male and one female bird.
+The intrusion of a third bird always ends in a duel to the death.

-The natives
-taking advantage of this peculiarity, rear decoy birds, and walk about with 30 one sitting on the truder, of the make left hand raised. for the (bird on the)
+The natives take advantage of this peculiarity.
+They rear decoy birds, and walk around with one sitting on the raised left hand.

-The
-hand
-birds in their nests noticing the in- to fight it, quite ignoring the presence man, who, with his right hand, covers them with a them prisoners without and thus makes fail.
+The birds in their nests notice the intruder, and fly to the bird to fight it.
+They ignore the man, who with his right hand, covers them with a net.

-The river Ku in Yung-ch6u(
-35 jung-ts'ui
-net,
-^ downy
-is also the habitat of a bird called kingfisher), covered with soft blue feathers all over the back, which are used by luxurious people as an ornament, ihe feathers being twisted and woven into each other so as to resemble long nap satin
+The river Ku in Yung-chou is also the habitat of a bird called jung-tsui (downy kingfisher).
+It is covered with soft blue feathers all over the back, which are used by luxurious people as an ornament.

+The feathers are twisted and woven into each other so as to resemble long nap satin.

-Although, of late years, the use of this luxury has been . by the govemmeiit, the well-to-do classes
+Recently, this luxury has been forbidden by the government.
+But the well-to-do classes still continue to add it to their dress.
+This is why foreign traders defy the law and smuggle them in the cotton lining of their clothes.
-40 for
-it
-which
-in
-still
-by concealing
-it
-in the cotton lining of their clothes. g). strictly forbidden continue to add reason foreign traders, in defiance of the law,
-(^
-it
-to their dress,
-manage
-to
-smuggle236
-11,39-40
-PARROTS.

 <!-- Note.